MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 Accept wildcard characters: False
 ```

-### -EnableCustomNotificationSender
+### -EnableCustomizedMsg
-The EnableCustomNotificationSender parameter specifies whether a custom sender email address is used for notifications for user submitted messages.
+The EnableCustomizedMsg parameter enables or disables the customized messages that are shown to users before and/or after they report messages.
 Valid values are:

-- $true: Use a custom Microsoft 365 sender email address.
-- $false: Use the default sender email address.
+- $true: Customized messages are enabled.
+- $false: Customized messages are disabled.
 This is the default value.

-You specify the sender email address using the NotificationSenderAddress parameter.
+You customize the messages using the following parameters:

+- PostSubmitMessage
+- PostSubmitMessageTitle
+- PreSubmitMessage
+- PreSubmitMessageTitle

 This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.